Legionnaires Disease

 Background

 Legionnaires disease (LD) is the pneumonia caused by Legionella pneumophila.
-LD also refers to a more benign, self-limited, acute febrile illness known as Pontiac fever, which has been linked serologically to L pneumophila, although it presents without pneumonia.
-(See Pathophysiology and Etiology.)
+Legionnaires disease also refers to a more benign, self-limited, acute febrile illness known as Pontiac fever, which has been linked serologically to L pneumophila, although it presents without pneumonia.
+Pontiac fever usually is self-limiting and typically does not require antibiotics administration.[1, 2, 3, 4]

 L pneumophila is an important cause of nosocomial and community-acquired pneumonia (CAP) and must be considered a possible causative pathogen in any patient who presents with atypical pneumonia.
-(See Clinical Presentation and Workup.)
+Empiric antibiotic coverage for CAP usually includes classes of antibiotics that have Legionella coverage such as fluroquinolones, macrolides and tetracyclines.

 Legionnaires disease is the term that collectively describes infections caused by members of the Legionellaceae family.